jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

         self.assertIsNone(a_list.sort())

   the terminal_ still shows green, sort_ returns :ref:`None` when called.
-I add another :ref:`assertion<AssertionError>` to see what it did to the list_
+I add another :ref:`assertion<what is an assertion?>` to see what it did to the list_

   .. code-block:: python